lewis-weinberger/crosscorr/README.md

 for the library.
 With those prerequisites, installation should be as simple as cloning the repository and using `cargo build --release`.
 Note compiling the `release` version will take longer but provides considerable optimisation which speeds up the code dramatically (in particular the file IO).
+To deconvolve either an NGP or CIC mass-assignment, you can pass the correct flag: `cargo build --release --features=ngp_correction` or `cargo build --release --features=cic_correction`.

 ##### Usage
 The executable reads in the configuration from a